S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 In this step, everyone shares ideas about how to fulfill the determined requirement.
 This can include ideas that might provide a whole solution, partial solutions, iterative next steps and suggestions about how to respond to any of the prioritized generative questions.

-**Facilitator says:** _Coming back to the driver for this proposal, mindful of all we’ve learned so far, and considering the priority considerations we’ve identified, please take some time now to come up with ideas about how we can respond to this driver._
+**Facilitator says:** _Coming back to the driver for this proposal, mindful of all we've learned so far, and considering the priority considerations we've identified, please take some time now to come up with ideas about how we can respond to this driver._

 **Tips for the facilitator:**